tsangiotis/tsangiotis.github.io/_posts/2020-06-29-email-gripes.md

 **I loved The Feed and The Paper Trail sections**.
 This distinctions seems to solve the multiple folders and elaborate rules that dictated my inbox.
 Just enough delegation.

 **Amazing interface**.
 It is fast and easy to use.
 No hidden stuff and not many options.
-I refreshed a bit this website using some bits from HEY.
-Can you see the sticky note above?

 **The screener is very original**.
 Great idea and I don't understand why anyone hasn't thought of it.
 You greenlight only the people or services you want in your inbox.